Chidozieokoye/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/TXAzUZ1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When you set the ticket properties, you define or modify key aspects of the ticket, such as its status, priority, assigned agent, or department, to ensure it is routed and managed appropriately.
-This customization helps to organize the workflow, track progress, and meet response and resolution timelines effectively.
+In this step, I set the ticket properties, and modify key aspects of the ticket, such as its status, priority, assigned agent, and department.
+This ensures that the ticket is routed and managed correctly.
+By customizing these properties, I help organize the workflow, track progress, and ensure response and resolution timelines are met efficiently.
 </p>
 <br />